nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

  ### Normal Map

-In order to express the curvature of the actual water on the plan, a shadow was expressed using a Normal Map.
-Normal Map used Noramap Texture included in Asset called Animated Water Texture in Asset Store, and shadows are expressed in simple Lambert Lighting using this normal.
+In order to express the curvature of the actual water on the plan, a shadow was expressed by using a Normal Map.
+Normal Map used Noramap Texture which is included in Asset called Animated Water Texture in Asset Store, and shadows are expressed in simple Lambert Lighting using this normal.

 _Water applied Normal Map.
 The curvature of the water was more emphasized._
 ![Alt text](/ExplainImgs/WaterWithNormal.png)